Finding Health Care-related Volunteer Opportunities

 If you’re interested in something not related to medicine, don’t be afraid to pursue it.
 Most volunteer experiences are valuable and will provide you with well-rounded experiences.
 Just make sure you have at least one solid health care-related experience, in addition to your nonmedical volunteer work, so that your experiences speak to your commitment to medicine.

 What’s the best way to maximize my opportunities during an experience?

 “One thing that I always tell students is to make the most of the opportunity they participate in by advocating for themselves,” says Lisa Kooperman, assistant dean of studies and director of the Office for Fellowships and Pre-health Advising at Vassar College.
 “If they find themselves in a hospital for instance, pushing papers, I tell them to befriend a nurse, a PA, a radiologist... or other health care practitioner and ask if they can get more involved.
 Their motivation is likely to be met with some extra responsibilities that will get them more exposure and respect.
 It’s important to build relationships throughout the experience as a way of learning more about the field, and it can often lead to a strong letter of recommendation.”

-Start maintaining a resume that documents where you volunteer, when, and who supervised you.
+It’s a good idea to maintain a resume that documents where and when you’ve volunteered to use as you continue to apply for new positions and programs.
+You’ll also want to track the number of hours you spend on each activity, and who supervised you, since the AMCAS application asks for this information for the 15 activates you choose to list.
 You can also keep a journal about your experiences to reference when it comes time to write your personal statements and essays for medical school.
 It never hurts to ask for a letter of recommendation if you’ve volunteered somewhere long enough for the writer to get to know you and your goals.

 Follow the AAMC